Mitesh-1710/geekster-springboot-projects/README.md

 - Project Summary :
 ```
-  This is a Spring Boot project of Employee Management System.
-Employees can register themselves by filling the required information.
+  This is a Spring Boot project of Ecommerce API.
+User`(Buyer or Seller)` can register themselves by filling the required information.
   Upon registration basic validation applied to the filled data if all the validation passes then and only then a data is registered into the system.
-  Employee can able to fetch their saved information , can able to update the information ,
+  User`(Seller)` can able to register their product , fetch their saved product information and able to unregister their product if they want to.
+Whereas,
-  as well as can able to unregister themselves from the system if they want to.
+  User`(Buyer)` can able to order their required quantity of the product from the registered products using the Ecommerce API.
 ```